 Whether it's out of curiosity, for fun, or just due to plain old boredom, dyeing your hair can be the perfect way to experiment with your look.
-There’s just one hurdle that could be keeping you from a new color—flip over a box of hair dye and you’ll notice a long list of harsh ingredients like ammonia, PPD, and parabens.
-In fact, the chemicals in hair dye and the damage they can leave behind are often reason enough to avoid the stuff altogether.
+There’s just one hurdle that could be keeping you from a new color—flip over a box of hair dye and you’ll notice a long list of potentially harsh ingredients like ammonia, PPD, and parabens.
+In fact, the chemicals in hair dye and the damage they may leave behind are often reason enough to avoid the stuff altogether.

 But if you're still looking to change your hair color and would prefer to sidestep the bad stuff, consider trying one of these natural ways to dye hair.
 Products like henna, lemon juice, and even chamomile tea (yes, the kind you drink) can help you switch up your style without damaging your locks.
 We spoke to colorists Jafra Bryant and Rita Hazan to get their take on natural hair dyes and how to execute the process flawlessly.